Using Email OTP Keycloak Extension with Skycloak

 In the Skycloak Console’s left pane, there is an Extensions menu.
 You’ll find a number of free extensions there.

 We’ll focus on the Email OTP Authenticator, which can be installed with a single click.
-Once installed, the console will display it as shown below:
+Once installed, the console will display it.

-More details on this plugin are available here.
+More details on this plugin are available in the email-otp-authenticator GitHub repository.

 Configuring the Authentication Flow